open-feature/openfeature.dev/blog/2026-08-09-a-percentage-is-not-a-rollout.md

 That boundary is defensible.
 OpenFeature is an evaluation API, explicitly independent of any particular flag management system, and progression logic legitimately belongs above it.
-The consequence is still worth saying out loud: OpenFeature's evaluation API standardizes exposure decisions, but rollout progression and metric-based gates remain control-plane capabilities and vary by platform.
+The consequence is still worth saying out loud: the evaluation API standardizes how applications request and receive evaluation results, while both the allocation itself and rollout progression remain outside it, in providers and control planes respectively, and vary by platform.

 ## The two halves of a canary